On the multi-stage shortest path problem under distributional uncertainty: Base model

-\looseness-1 We note that an optimal solution of (\ref{multi-stage DRSPP}) provides a user's decision for every feasible vector of attacker's responses.
-However it seems to be reasonable for the user to identify the actual sequence of attacker's responses.
-In this regard, we need to verify the auxiliary constraints (\ref{eq: list of additional constraints}) \textit{after} solving the multi-stage formulation (\ref{multi-stage DRSPP}).
-Formally, we use the data set~(\ref{eq: data set}) and attempt to verify the auxiliary constraints~(\ref{eq: list of additional constraints}) dynamically at the respective nodes of the user's path.
+A natural question arising is how the user can identify the actual sequence of attacker's responses.
+In this regard, \textit{after} solving the multi-stage formulation (\ref{multi-stage DRSPP}) we exploit the data set~(\ref{eq: data set}) to verify the auxiliary constraints~(\ref{eq: list of additional constraints}) dynamically at the respective nodes of the user's path.
 This procedure is referred to as a \textit{constraint verification procedure}.

 \textbf{Verification of probability constraints.} Suppose that the user stays at some node $i \in N \setminus \{f\}$, and needs to verify a probability constraint of the form